MusculoskeletalAtlasProject/mapclient/docs/developer/MAP-development-gitbranching.rst

 Centralised Workflow (using distributed VCS)
 ============================================

 The repository setup for this workflow makes use of the notion of a central definitive repository.
 This concept is just a notion as there is no such thing (at a technical level) as a central repository in a DVCS like Git.
-We will refer to this central repository as **prime**.
+We will refer to this central repository as the **prime** repostiory.

 Official releases are made from the master branch in *prime*.
-This process is managed by the PQM which does the work for the release.
-No developer should ever have to merge to the master branch.
+This process is managed by the PQM which goes through the process of a release in a systematic way.
+Making in release in a systematic way is intended to make the task of creating a release easier and consistent.

 Main Branches
 =============

 The definitive repository **prime** consists of two main branches with an infinite lifetime:

 * master
 * develop

 The master branch is the main branch defined by Git.
 The develop branch runs parallel to the master branch.